Best Snow Grips of 2021

 The Kahtoola MICROspikes are crampon-style snow grips that provide excellent traction for deep snow and thick ice.
 Each foot has 12 spikes that protrude ⅜", which makes them perfect for winter hiking, chopping wood, and working on soft surfaces like dirt.
-They are relatively easy to put on, requiring the user to stretch the rubber body around the boot or shoe.
-Once on a shoe, they stay in place securely and don't slide around or feel like they are going to come off.
+They are relatively easy to put on, requiring the user to stretch the rubber body around their boot or shoe.
+Once on, they stay in place securely and don't slide around or feel like they are going to come off.
 The stainless steel points are strong and will easily last multiple winters.

 These robust snow spikes are on the heavy and bulky side of the options on the market, but they provide better traction than any other product we tested.
 The large spikes make them uncomfortable and awkward to use on firm surfaces like concrete with just a dusting of snow.
 These are best used in deep snow, on thick ice, and where the surface underneath the snow or ice is soft, like hiking trails and dirt roads.
 For users who live in harsh winter climates, the Kahtoola MICROspikes are hands down the best snow grip option out there.